 Toei Subway Information

-Toei or Tokyo Metropolitan Bureau of Transportation is a rapid transit system that serves the city of Tokyo in Japan, in addition to the Tokyo Metro, and both of them together form the Tokyo Subway system.
-The system began operations in the year 1960, and presently has 4 lines that serve 106 stations.
+Toei or Tokyo Metropolitan Bureau of Transportation is a rapid transit system that serves the city of Tokyo in Japan, in addition to the Tokyo Metro, and together they form the Tokyo Subway system.
+The system began operations in 1960 and currently has 4 lines serving 106 stations.
 The system has a total track length of 109 km (67.7 miles).
-It is operated by Tokyo Metropolitan Bureau of Transportation.
-As per 2014 statistics, the system had an average daily ridership of 2.85 million passengers.
+It is operated by the Tokyo Metropolitan Bureau of Transportation.
+According to 2014 statistics, the system had an average daily ridership of 2.85 million passengers.

 Toei Subway Map

-Map of Toei Subway showing various lines and stations.
-Click on the map to enlarge it or Download Toei Subway Map in PDF.
+Map of Toei Subway showing different lines and stations.
+Click on the map to enlarge it or download the Toei Subway map in PDF format.

 Toei Subway Hours